kbucker/kirby_question_game/README.md

 ## 💬 What Is This?

-This app is a cute and polished way to explore thousands of curated questions that I've collected over the years — the kind you'd use to kick off a dinner party, a team icebreaker, or a deep 1-on-1 late at night.
+This app is a cute and polished way to explore thousands of curated questions that I've collected over the years — the kind you'd use during a friendly get-together, a team icebreaker, or a deep 1-on-1 late at night.

 When you load the app, you'll see two buttons:

-- 🌞 **Light Question** – These are casual, funny, work-appropriate prompts that get people smiling and talking.
+- 🌞 **Light Question** – These are casual, fun, work-appropriate prompts that get people smiling and talking.
 - 🧠 **Heavy Question** – These are deeper, more introspective prompts meant for close friends or groups that feel comfortable being vulnerable together.

 Click either button, and you’ll get a randomly selected question of that type.
-The app avoids showing repeat questions and shifts the look and feel depending on the vibe you've chosen.
+The app also avoids showing repeat questions during the same session.

 ---